elB4RTO/craplog-CLI/craplog/README.txt

    - PRINT MORE INFORMATIONS ON SCREEN, INCLUDING PERFORMANCE DETAILS.
      USE THE DEFAULT ACCESS LOGS FILE BUT ONLY UPDATE GLOBALS, NOT SESSIONS.
+     SET THE WARNING LEVEL FOR LOG FILES SIZE AT 20 MB.

-       craplog -m -p --only-globals
+       craplog -m -p -gO --max-size 20

-   - PRINT LESS INFORMATIONS ON SCREEN, WITHOUT USING COLORS.
+   - PRINT LESS INFORMATIONS ON SCREEN, WITH PERFORMANCES BUT WITHOUT USING COLORS.
      USE THE DEFAULT ACCESS AND ERROR LOGS FILES, BUT DO NOT UPDATIE GLOBALS.
-MAKE A BACKUP COPY OF THE ORIGINAL FILES USED AND DELETE THEM (BY SHREDDING) WHEN DONE.
+     MAKE A BACKUP COPY OF THE ORIGINAL FILES USED AND DELETE THEM WHEN DONE.

-       craplog -l --no-colors -e --avoid-globals -b -dO --shred
+       craplog -l --no-colors -e -gA -b -dO

 --------------------------------------------------------------------------------